The AAM Course

 Your membership of Altrincham Advanced Motorists (your local group) begins when you enroll for the course, and we will invite you to renew annually in March.
 Annual membership of Altrincham Advanced

-Motorists is currently £6.00; however this is currently under review.
+Motorists is currently £10.00.
 As an existing member you will be invited to renew via our group magazine.

 How does the Group Operate?